siffletdata/terraform-provider-sifflet/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate ./...`.
+To update the generated documentation and code, run `go generate ./...`.

 ### Local setup